kination/cachemyr/README.md

 # cachemyr
-Cachemyr[/kaʃˈmɪə,ˈkaʃmɪə/]] is simple in-memory cache storage module for node.
+Cachemyr[/kaʃˈmɪə] is simple in-memory cache storage module for node.

-__This is pre-alpha state module.
-Don't use it for production!!__
+__This is alpha state module.
+Some of APIs can be changed by update.__

 ## How to:
 ### Install